Pawlos27/CG_Flex/README.md

 ```

-## **Generate_Class_and_Parameter_Documentation**
+## **Documentation**
 The project includes a detailed documentation that provides explanations for all modules, classes, and methods, as well as the significance and impact of each parameter.
-The documentation also features UML class and sequence diagrams, which can be accessed separately.
+The documentation also features UML class and sequence diagrams.
+Additionaly it gives further information on how to use the scripts

-The documentation is generated using Sphinx, which is installed alongside Poetry.
-All necessary files and settings for the documentation generation are stored in the 'Documentation' directory and the docstrings of the code.

 **Installation**:
+The documentation is generated from the docstrings of the code using Sphinx, which is installed alongside Poetry.
+All necessary files and settings are in the Documentation folder.

-The Documentation directory is inside the root directory of the project. after navigating to it with "cd Documentation"  you can generate html files for the documentation:
+After navigating to the Documentation directory you can generate html files for the documentation:

 simply run
 ```bash